ezeeworld/B4S-Android-SDK/README.md

 ```
 As normal, the notifications can be extended with sounds, vibrations, etc.

+Special care needs to be taken if the SDK-generated notifications should be shown as pop-up when using the application in the foreground, rather than as Android notification.
+To implement this behaviour, every `Activity` in which notification popups are allowed should extend from the `B4SNotificationActivity` base class.
+Alternatively, if your activity already extends another class, you may instantiate a `B4SNotificationPopup` instance in the `onCreate` method and call through its `onResume` and `onPause` methods appropriatedly.

 ## Sample application

 A minimal sample application is included in the `sample` directory of this repo.
-It implements the notification system described above and includes some optional optimalizations, such as the changing of scan frequency settings (in `SampleApplication`) and a richer notification (in the `B4SNotificationReceiver`).
+It implements the notification system described above and includes some optional optimalizations, such as the changing of scan frequency settings (in `SampleApplication`), a richer notification (in the `B4SNotificationReceiver`) and foreground notification popup support (in `LaunchActivity`).
 Note that it will not run correctly until the application ID has been replaced from `MY-APP-ID` to your unique ID as provided by Ezeeworld.

 ## Copyright